wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosPrepBeginnerLevel.md

 #### Step 6 (Setting up Linode Object Storage access keys)

+First of all you need Object Storage enabled in the London Region.
+You can enable Object Storage by following this process:

+1. Log into the Linode Cloud Manager, click Object Storage in the left sidebar, and click Create an Access Key.
+2. This automatically enables Object Storage on your account and prompts you to confirm activation.
-1. To setup Object Storage Access Keys, follow [here](https://techdocs.akamai.com/cloud-computing/docs/manage-access-keys)
+3. To setup Object Storage Access Keys, follow [here](https://techdocs.akamai.com/cloud-computing/docs/manage-access-keys)

-**YOU DON'T WANT LIMITED ACCESS AND YOU WANT THE REGION TO BE gb-lon FOR THESE DEMOS**
+**TO MAKE THINGS EASY ON YOU YOU DON'T WANT LIMITED ACCESS KEYS AND YOU WANT KEYS THAT DON'T HAVE FULL ACCESS** **THE REGION TO BE gb-lon FOR THESE DEMOS**

 ---------------------